simphotonics/quote_buffer/performance/README.md

 ## Benchmark

-To run the benchmark program, navigate to the folder *performance" in your downloaded copy of this library and use the following command:
+To run the benchmark program, navigate to the folder *performance* in your downloaded copy of this library and use the following command:
 ```shell